FarouqMarei/Complaint-agent/README.md

 # Complaint-agent
-Please do not forget to delete the Migration folder from the WebAPI app path (WebAPI\WebAPI) and do add-migration then update-database on first run.
+Please do not forget to delete the Migrations folder inside the WebAPI and do add-migration then update-database on first run.